How to File Utah Articles of Incorporation

 Is an attorney required to incorporate?

 No, using an attorney is not required.
-You can file yourself using this guide or we can help.
+You can file yourself using this guide or

 What does it cost to incorporate?